Roma Downey: Personal life

 Downey is married to television producer Mark Burnett.
 She has two step-sons, James Burnett and Cameron Burnett, and a daughter, Reilly Marie Downey Anspaugh (born 3 June 1996) from her previous marriage to director David Anspaugh.
 She was also previously married to actor Leland Orser.
 Reilly is named after her grandmother, Maureen O'Reilly Downey.
 On Thanksgiving Day 2006, Burnett proposed to Downey during a family vacation in Zihuatanejo, Mexico.
 They wed on 28 April 2007 in their Malibu home.
 Her Touched by an Angel co-star, Della Reese, officiated at the wedding.

 Downey is a "Smile Ambassador" for the non-profit organization Operation Smile which provides surgeries for children around the world who were born with severe cleft lip and palate.
-She has traveled on several international missions with the group to Vietnam, Honduras, and Jordan.
+She has traveled on several international missions with the group to Vietnam, Honduras and Jordan.

-She supported the unsuccessful candidacy of Martin McGuinness for President of Ireland in 2011.
 Downey received the Sally Award by the Salvation Army for her contribution to entertainment and helping those in need on 1 October 2015.

-Downey was raised a Roman Catholic.
-She and her husband Burnett describe themselves as Christians.
+Downey was raised as a Roman Catholic.

 On 18 April 2009, Downey and Burnett delivered the keynote address and accepted honorary doctorate degrees at Pepperdine University's Graziadio School of Business and Management commencement ceremony.

+In 2014, Roma Downey and her husband were recipients of the Anti-Defamation League's Entertainment Industry Award.
+The husband and wife are heavily involved with philanthropic organizations Operation Smile and Compassion International.
+In 2015, they partnered with the Institute for Global Engagement to launch the Cradle Fund (TCF).
+TCF is focused on raising $25 million to help Middle Eastern minorities displaced by ISIS to return to a home where they can practice their faith without fear.
+As of 2019, they have helped more than 10,000 displaced Christian refugees to relocate.